 Keeping Irreplaceables in D.C.
 Public Schools

+The Irreplaceables highlighted the real retention crisis in America’s urban schools: a failure to keep highly effective teachers or usher unsuccessful ones out.
 TNTP's new case study, Keeping Irreplaceables in D.C.
 Public Schools, provides a deeper look at retention strategies discussed in The Irreplaceables and how they're playing out in District of Columbia Public Schools (DCPS).
-The paper explains how DCPS has moved toward smarter teacher retention, mainly by raising expectations and removing consistently low-performing teachers.
-The report also shows that DPCS is missing some opportunities to make even more progress.
+The paper explains how DCPS has moved toward smarter teacher retention, mainly by raising expectations and removing consistently low-performing teachers, and details opportunities to make even more progress.

 - Irreplaceables appear less likely to teach in schools that need them most.